Foreign Investment & Joint Ventures

 - Registration with the Nigerian Investment Promotion Commission

 Section 20 of the NIPC Act (as amended) states that a company in which there is any foreign participation must apply to the Commission for registration before commencing business.

 The Securities and Exchange Commission established under the Investment and Securities Act of 1999 (amended by the Investment and Securities Act 2007) is the primary body responsible for the regulation of the Nigeria capital markets.
 Its powers and responsibilities include: registering securities for subscription or sale to the public, registering and regulating securities exchanges, and other investment exchanges, keeping and maintaining a register of foreign direct and foreign portfolio investments and regulating mergers and acquisitions.

-At ALP we strive to guide the foreign investor around the pitfalls of doing business in Nigeria and are uniquely positioned to obtain the various statutory permits required to set up new business or invest in a going concern.
-The firm has assisted many clients to make a smooth cost effective transition into the Nigerian market.
+We guide the foreign investor around the pitfalls of doing business in Nigeria.
+We are uniquely positioned to obtain the various statutory permits required to set up a new business or invest in a business interest, and we have assisted many clients in making a smooth & cost effective transition into the Nigerian market.

-ALP will advice on the best choice of vehicle to enter into the Nigerian market and undertake start-up advisory, company formation and company secretarial services.
-We also advise clients on shareholder agreements and other collaboration arrangements such as joint ventures, agency, partnerships and technical service agreements
+We advise on the best choice of vehicle to enter into the Nigerian market, undertake start-up advisory, handle company formation and provide company secretarial services.
+We also advise clients on shareholder agreements and other collaboration arrangements including those for Joint Ventures, Agency, Partnerships and Technical Service.

 REGULATION OF COMPANIES